-The Indonesian program approved by the president would be administered by the State police officials traveling to the United States, admitted that directing a covert program to arm and train a foreign police force was "unorthodox and unprecedented for the Department."
+The Indonesian program approved by the president would be administered by the State Department "in consultation" with the Department of Defense and other "appropriate agencies."
+Raymond Murphy, who was responsible for the "training and indoctrination" of Indonesian police officials traveling to the United States, admitted that directing a covert program to arm and train a foreign police force was "unorthodox and unprecedented for the Department."